 Whether you are gearing up for a new semester or a new experience as a Cornell student, LSC has resources to help students start strong!

-- Cornell students can enroll in our interactive module: “Gearing Up for Academic Success“.
+- Take a look at our interactive module “Gearing Up for Academic Success” (available only to Cornell students).
 This module will help you be able to:

 - Identify important components of a syllabus